evgenyneu/js-evaluator-for-android/README.md

 Or run as `Android JUnit Test` for unit testing.

+## Synchronous loading, asynchronous result return

+JavaScript code loading is performed synchronously.
+For example, suppose you have two JavaScript libraries `jQuery` and `underscore`.
+You can load them like this, they will be evaluated synchronously, one after another.

+    jsEvaluator.evaluate(jQuery);

+    // jQuery is loaded at this point jsEvaluator.evaluate(underscore);

 ## Single-line comments

 JavaScript with single-line comments won't be evaluated.
 It happens because the library needs to remove new lines from code before evaluation.
 If your JavaScript code does not evaluate try checking it with [jshint](http://www.jshint.com/) and [minify](http://jscompress.com/).